 - Assisting the class “Theatre in the 1960s.”

 Peer Reviewer, The Foundation for the Culture of the Future, 2008–2010.

-- Reviewed and recommended grant applications to Steering Committee, with a specific focus on the projects’ way of dealing with gender inequality.
+- Reviewed and recommended grant applications to Steering Committee, with a specific focus on the applications’ approaches to gender inequality.

 Editor and Designer, lambda nordica, 2007–2008.